jnessier/Scrollmotion/README.md

 the animations with [Animate.css](https://animate.style) is not supported anymore.

 ## Advanced configuration
-The options `animateClass` and `ratio` can also be set as data attributes.
-Which will overwrite the globally set options of the library and lets you individually customize each website component.
+The options `animateClass` and `ratio` can also be set as data attributes for each website component, which will overwrite the options set on initialization of the library.

 ```html
 <div class="sm-item" data-sm-animate-class="animate__backInRight" data-sm-ratio="0.5">